briand/he_scraper/README.md

 Scraper for HamEstate's product store

 # Setup
 1. Install Python if your platform of choice doesn't already have it.
-You'll also need Beatiful Soup, install with `pip install bs4`.
+You'll also need Requests and Beatiful Soup, install with `pip install requests bs4`.

 2. Edit the source and add entries to skip_categories for those you wish to skip.
 The phrases will match subset, case-insensitive.
 The default is books.